Battle of Tertry: Legacy

 The repercussions of the battle were the reduction of royal authority for Neustria; the supremacy of Austrasia over the rest of the realm, characterised by later conquests to the east and the Aachen-centred Carolingian Empire; the undisputed right to rule of the Arnulfing clan, Pepin even taking the title of dux et princeps Francorum or more recognizable to modern readers as "ruler of all of Francia".
 Pepin spent the remainder of the seventh century and the early years of the eighth-century reestablishing Frankish supremacy in Germany, during which time he forced the Frisians, Saxons, Alemanni, Suebians, Thuringians, and Bavari peoples to acknowledge their subordination to the Franks.

 From the battle of Tertry forward, a mayor from Pepin's clan remained the senior figure within Francia.
-Under Pepin's heir—his illegitimate son Charles Martel—the Franks would achieve their most important victory in checking the Muslim advance into central Europe.
-Martel's rule also delineates the beginning of Carolingian power.
+Under Pepin's heir—his illegitimate son Charles Martel—the Franks achieved their most important victory in checking the Muslim advance into central Europe.
+According to late historian J.M.
+Wallace-Hadrill, Martel's rule delineates the beginning of Carolingian power.